zccrs/tty-debug/README.md

 # TTY Debug Tool

-A simplified tool for monitoring TTY virtual terminal changes and VT control processes, with automatic signal monitoring capabilities.
+A simplified tool for monitoring TTY virtual terminal changes and VT-related processes, with comprehensive signal monitoring for all processes that have TTY devices open.

 ## Features